LeoAntunesBrombilla/readspacev2/README.md

 - `PUT /session/{sessionID}`: Edit a specific reading session.
 - `DELETE /session/{sessionID}`: Delete a specific reading session.

+### TODO

+- Book crud, get books,
+- Create a book shelf for the user
+- Reading session
+- History of user reading session and focus

 ### Testing

 The project's test coverage aims to be comprehensive, covering all application functionalities:

 1. **Running Tests**:

    ```bash
    go test ./...
    ```